Colonoscopy

 What is a colonoscopy?

-A colonoscopy examines the large bowel.
-A flexible tube is inserted through the anus, allowing the doctor to inspect the entire colon for any abnormalities.
-During the examination, the doctor may take biopsies (small samples of the bowel lining) or remove any polyps straight away.
+A colonoscopy is an examination of the large bowel.
+A flexible tube is inserted through the anus, allowing the doctor to examine the entire large bowel for abnormalities.
+During the procedure, the doctor can take biopsies (small samples of the bowel lining) or remove any polyps straight away.
 These biopsies and/or polyps are then examined further in the laboratory.

 Preparing for the examination

-Because the colon must be completely clean, you need to prepare before a colonoscopy.
-To assess the bowel properly, the doctor must not be hindered by any remaining stool.
+As the large bowel must be completely clean, a certain preparation is required before a colonoscopy.
+To make a proper assessment, the doctor must not be hindered by any stool remaining in the bowel.

-It is therefore important to follow the preparation instructions as closely as possible.
-The preparation starts three days before the examination and also includes taking a bowel preparation (laxative) to fully cleanse the bowel.
-During the pre-assessment consultation, we will go through the preparation with you step by step.
+It is therefore important to follow the preparation instructions as carefully as possible.
+The preparation starts three days before the examination and includes taking a bowel preparation (laxative) to completely cleanse the bowel.
+During the consultation beforehand, we will go through the preparation with you step by step.

 The examination

-A colonoscopy is performed under sedation.
-After the examination, you will rest for a while on the ward.
+A colonoscopy is carried out under sedation.
+After the procedure, you will rest on the ward for a while.

 Aftercare

-If you have bleeding or sudden severe pain after the examination, go to the emergency department immediately, even if this happens a few days later.
-In that case, stop eating and drinking straight away.
+Do you experience bleeding or sudden pain after the examination?
+Please come to the emergency department immediately, even if this happens a few days after the procedure.
+In that case, it is best to stop eating immediately.

 Frequently asked questions